canonical-ols/talisker/docs/celery.rst

 message for a Celery job.

-Additionally, if the job is triggered by a Talisker process (e.g. a Talisker gunicorn worker), it will add the `request_id` to the logging tags for the celery job when it executes.
+Additionally, if the job is triggered by a Talisker process (e.g. a Talisker gunicorn worker) it will add the `request_id` to the logging tags for the celery job when it executes.
 This allows you to track jobs initiated by a specific request id.